Maxim-Mazurok/google-api-typings-generator/gapi.client.searchconsole/readme.md

 await gapi.client.searchconsole.searchanalytics.query({ siteUrl: "siteUrl",  });

 /*
-Deletes a sitemap from this site.
+Deletes a sitemap from the Sitemaps report.
+Does not stop Google from crawling this sitemap or the URLs that were previously crawled in the deleted sitemap.
 */
 await gapi.client.searchconsole.sitemaps.delete({ feedpath: "feedpath", siteUrl: "siteUrl",  });